-Heading into round three at Laguna Seca, Drissi is one of the top contenders for the 2021 championship.
-You can follow Tomy Drissi and Lucas Oil SlickMist on March 28, 2021 by downloading the Trans Am Presented by Pirelli app in the Apple AppStore or Google Play Store or by following Tomy Drissi on his social media on the links below.
+Heading into Round 11 at CoTA, Drissi is now second in the points for the 2021 championship.
+You can follow Tomy Drissi and Lucas Oil SlickMist on November 7th by downloading the Trans Am Presented by Pirelli app in the Apple AppStore or Google Play Store or by following Tomy Drissi on his social media on the links below.

 About Lucas SlickMist: